 Photo of Penny Gold by Peter Bailley/Knox College.

 In the summer of 2004 Penny’s only son, Jeremy, was 18 years old and about to leave for college.
 Penny had begun quilting a few years before, and was making her first bed-sized quilt, a log cabin design Jeremy had selected for his dorm room bed.
-In July he was killed in a car accident which is one of the reason why he had to hire a law expert like this car injury lawyer fresno.
+In July he was injured in a car accident which is one of the reason why he had to hire a law expert like this car injury lawyer fresno.

 At that time Penny was a history professor at Knox College in Galesburg, Illinois.
 She’d spent 30 years doing scholarly research and had authored four books when her life was suddenly shattered by Jeremy’s death.

 Finding that she’d lost all interest in things that used to bring joy, such as reading and research, but not sure what to do to fill the excruciating void, she picked up some applique blocks and began to stitch.
 Quilting, she says, quickly took on a new role in her life.

 “The sewing was a kind of analgesic, almost an anesthetic,” Gold recalls.
 “The process of making the quilts made it possible for me to live with the feelings of grief and guilt rather than have them be a spike in my heart.”

 She began to think about the quilt she’d been making for Jeremy before he died.
 With just three blocks left to complete, she wasn’t sure what to do.
 “How could I finish it now that he was no longer here to receive it?
 But how could I discard this quilt I had been making for him?”
 With this idea as a guide, she altered the design of the final blocks, making them off center.